asteroid3948/Asteroid-Npc-s/README.md

 * **Look at player**: Activates an interval loop running every 2 ticks (10 times per second) that scans for the closest player within 10 blocks of the NPC and updates the NPC's rotation vector to look at them.

 ### Lock Facing Straight
-* **Enabled**: Snaps the NPC's facing direction to the nearest cardinal quadrant (North, East, South, or West) based on the player's look direction when spawned.
+* **Enabled**: Snaps the NPC's facing direction to the nearest cardinal quadrant (North, East, South, or West) based on where the player is standing relative to the NPC.

 ### Skin Variant
 * Selects the texture index (1 through 80) to apply to the NPC model.